Sofiaa05/odin-recipes/README.md

 # odin-recipes
-A demo website for showing recipes of some of the Italian cuisine
+A demo website for showing recipes of some of the Italian cuisine.